Overview

 U.S. Department of Energy

-UPDATE: DOE memo FAL 2022-04 outlines DOE current and pending support requirements.
-Currently, DOE Program Offices indicate the requirements for current and pending support in Funding Opportunity Announcements (FOAs) and in award terms and conditions.
+DOE memo FAL 2026-02 outlines DOE current and pending support and biographical sketch requirements.
+As of December 3, 2025, DOE requires the use of the Common Forms for both biosketch and current and pending (other) support for Assistance (grant and cooperative agreement) applications and requires covered individuals to include their Digital Persistent Identifier in Common Forms.
+DOE Program Offices will include these requirements in Funding Opportunity Announcements (FOAs) and in award terms and conditions.
 DOE Offices such as the Office of Science prohibit any person participating on a project in a Foreign Government-Sponsored Talent Recruitment Program of a Foreign Country of Risk.
 Currently the DOE Foreign Countries of Risk are the same as the Foreign Countries of Concern defined by NSPM-33.
 For other DOE Offices, review the Notice of Funding Opportunity (NOFO).

 The U.S. Department of Energy issued a directive, DOE Order 486.1, on June 7, 2019 that prohibits DOE and contractor personnel from participating in talent recruitment programs operated by certain foreign countries.
 While this directive does not directly affect faculty who are unaffiliated with DOE or its National Labs, it illustrates a pervasive concern across the federal agencies.
 The Order does require individuals to report their participation in Foreign Government Talent Recruitment Programs (FGTRP) for Research and Development (R&D) work performed or partially performed on or at a DOE or National Nuclear Security Administration (NNSA) site or facility, including DOE or DOE/NNSA Contractor leased space (note, all LBNL facilities fit into these categories).
 If an agreement, such as an LBNL IUT or subcontract from another DOE Lab is received, faculty and their research teams performing R&D work at a DOE facility are required to complete an FGTRP Certification form.

 In September 2020, DOE revised the directive and issued DOE Order 486.1A to expand the restrictions on Foreign Government Sponsored or Affiliated Activities.
-The primary change is: in addition to prohibiting DOE and contractor personnel from participating in talent recruitment programs operated by a Foreign Country of Risk, it restricts other Foreign Government Sponsored or Affiliated Activities of a Foreign Country of Risk.
+In addition to prohibiting DOE and contractor personnel from participating in talent recruitment programs operated by a Foreign Country of Risk, it restricts other Foreign Government Sponsored or Affiliated Activities of a Foreign Country of Risk.
 This change does not affect faculty who are unaffiliated with DOE or its National Labs.
 DOE issued an FAQ that clarifies that, of the restrictions contained in the Order, only the prohibition on participation in Foreign Government Talent Recruitment Programs of Foreign Countries of Risk applies to university research projects when university staff come onto a DOE site to perform R&D work.
-The following are currently considered Foreign Countries of Risk (subject to change): Russia, Iran, China, and North Korea.
+The following are currently considered Foreign Countries of Risk (subject to change): Russia, Iran, China, North Korea, and Belarus.

 Note: These disclosure requirements are in addition to the DOE Conflict of Interest disclosure requirements.